ericklein/powered_air_quality/README.md

 # Powered Air Quality

 ### Purpose
-Powered Air Quality samples and displays temperature, humidity, CO2 (carbon dioxide), and PM2.5 particulate levels.
-It can log this data to a number of network endpoints.
+Powered Air Quality samples and displays temperature, humidity, CO2, and airborne particulate levels.
+It can also log this data to a number of network endpoints.

 ### Features

 ### Target configuration
-- Important access settings like WiFi SSID and password, ThingSpeak keys, and InfluxDB credentials are contained in a `secrets.h` file that is not included in this repo.
+- Important access settings for WiFi (SSID and password), network endpoints (MQTT, InfluxDB), and location information are contained in a `secrets.h` file that is not included in this repo.
 Instead you'll find the file `secrets_template.h`, which should be copied to `secrets.h` and then edited to supply the right access credentials and configuration values to match your deployment environment.
-- See config.h for parameter configuration
+- See config.h for device parameter configuration instructions

 ### Bill of Materials (BOM)
 - MCU